Thessaloniki: Ottoman period

 With the break out of the Greek War of Independence in the spring of 1821, the governor Yusuf Bey imprisoned in his headquarters more than 400 hostages.
 On 18 May, when Yusuf learned of the insurrection to the villages of Chalkidiki, he ordered half of his hostages to be slaughtered before his eyes.
 The mulla of Thessaloniki, Hayrıülah, gives the following description of Yusuf's retaliations: "Every day and every night you hear nothing in the streets of Thessaloniki but shouting and moaning.
 It seems that Yusuf Bey, the Yeniceri Agasi, the Subaşı, the hocas and the ulemas have all gone raving mad."
 It would take until the end of the century for the city's Greek community to recover.

+The Yeni Mosque (New Mosque), designed by architect Vitaliano Poselli, was built in 1902 in the Turkish Neoclassical style, with elements of Baroque and Renaissance architecture.
+Variously repurposed throughout the 20th century, it was reopened for regular Muslim worship in 2024.

 Thessaloniki was also a Janissary stronghold where novice Janissaries were trained.
 In June 1826, regular Ottoman soldiers attacked and destroyed the Janissary base in Thessaloniki while also killing over 10,000 Janissaries, an event known as The Auspicious Incident in Ottoman history.
 In 1870–1917, driven by economic growth, the city's population expanded by 70%, reaching 135,000 in 1917.

 The last few decades of Ottoman control over the city were an era of revival, particularly in terms of the city's infrastructure.
 It was at that time that the Ottoman administration of the city acquired an "official" face with the creation of the Government House while a number of new public buildings were built in the eclectic style in order to project the European face both of Thessaloniki and the Ottoman Empire.
 The city walls were torn down between 1869 and 1889, efforts for a planned expansion of the city are evident as early as 1879, the first tram service started in 1888 and the city streets were illuminated with electric lamp posts in 1908.
 In 1888, the Oriental Railway connected Thessaloniki to Central Europe via rail through Belgrade and to Monastir in 1893, while the Thessaloniki–Istanbul Junction Railway connected it to Constantinople in 1896.

 Mustafa Kemal Atatürk, founder of the modern republic of Turkey, was born in Thessaloniki (then known as Selânik in Ottoman Turkish) in 1881.
 His birthplace on İslahhane Caddesi (now 17 Apostolou Street) is now the Atatürk Museum and forms part of the Turkish consulate complex.

+Other notable figures in Turkish and Ottoman history who were born in the city during the Ottoman era include poet and playwright Nâzım Hikmet, Turkey's first female journalist Sabiha Sertel, the Ottoman chronicler Mustafa Selaniki, Turkish patriot Hasan Tahsin (no relation to Hasan Tahsin Pasha), and Young Turk politician Mehmed Cavid Bey.